Okay, boys and girls, today we are going to talk about online dating.

 It is hard not to agree with warnings on dating sites that tell users to take precautions when sharing personal information and especially when meeting in person for the first time.
 It is true that you don't really know the person you have met online, no matter how many e-mails you've sent, texts you've shared, and phone calls you've had.
 They could be a serial killer that filled your mind with lies.
 Then again, they could be a really great girl or guy next door type that is honest to a fault.
 Unless you put on your detective hat and perform an extensive background check, interview landlords from the last 10 years and require references from employers, family and friends, you can't know what you are jumping into.
 But, isn't this the case when you meet someone the "regular" way, as well?

-Page 2 of 2 - All in all, it seems that online dating is just another way to go about meeting your next boyfriend, girlfriend, or mortal enemy.
+All in all, it seems that online dating is just another way to go about meeting your next boyfriend, girlfriend, or mortal enemy.
 You have the potential to connect with someone whose path you never would have crossed if it weren't for technology.
 That just may be the best part of it all.
 Get out there and meet people in any way you feel comfortable.
 You never know where it might lead.